 Challenge number Detail of challenge 1 Historically our disadvantage students perform below the level of their peers in external exams / assessments 2 Students increasingly fall into multiple categories of barriers to learning, for example being SEND and disadvantaged.
 Multiple barriers increase the challenge for disadvantaged students 3 Our Disadvantaged students have a poor attendance percentage when compared to other students.
 In 2022/2023, the gap was 8% which showed no improvement on the previous year although it was below national average.
-This has a negative effect on student performance with attendance and school outcomes correlating 4 Assessments and discussion show that disadvantaged students arrive in school with lower average reading ages than their peers, partly due to vocabulary deficits and to a lack of wider reading beyond school.
-This can lead to a lack of wider knowledge, difficulty with longer passage comprehension and difficulty in accessing the language of assessment 5 Parents of disadvantaged students are generally more reluctant to engage with the school due to historic negative experiences and to low expectation of what school can offer.
-This is borne out by attendance at parents evenings and other parental events where PP attendance is lower.
-6 Disadvantaged students demonstrate a lack of aspiration, limited by family and social expectations and by a lack of awareness of opportunity for careers and mobility.
+This has a negative effect on student performance with attendance and school outcomes correlating 4 Assessments and discussion show that disadvantaged students arrive in school with lower average reading ages than their peers, partly due to vocabulary deficits and to a lack of wider reading.
+This can lead to a lack of wider knowledge, difficulty with longer passage comprehension and difficulty in accessing the language of assessment 5 Engagement of parents of disadvantaged students is very important.
+They are not equally represented at activities and events, which can lead to lower engagement with disadvantaged parents 6 Disadvantaged students demonstrate a lack of aspiration, limited by family and social expectations and by a lack of awareness of opportunity for careers and mobility.
 7 The school serves a very diverse cohort in terms of cultural experience and background meaning that students can start the same lesson from very different starting points in their background knowledge of culture and vocabulary.
 8 Disadvantaged students are less engaged with co-curricular and educational visit opportunities due to a lack of confidence in putting themselves forwards, a fear of being exposed and impact of limited family expectations and engagement.
 9 Disadvantaged students present a lack of 'connectedness' with the school and do not always feel a core part of the school.
 Disadvantaged representation in student voice is not as strong as it could be meaning that needs may be missed or not fully understood.
 10 Disadvantage gender gap differences at different prior attainment points e.g. HPA and the increased impact of self-esteem and mental health on HPA girls.